bestit/symfony-commercetools-customer-prices-bundle/README.md

     # Please provide the service id for your commercetools client.
     client_service_id:    ~ # Required

+    # Please provide the search query.
+You can use placeholder in your query
+    query: 'container="customer-prices-{currencyValue}-{customerValue}"'

     # Please provide the name of the custom object container where the prices are saved.
     container:            customer-prices